k2view-academy/K2View-Academy/articles/04_fabric_studio/04a_IntelliJ/04_debugging_with_intelliJ.md

 3. Select the **Run -> Attach to Process** option from the menu bar.
 ![image](images/04_15_02_attach.png)

-4. Select the process to which to attach the Java debugger.

-For example in the screenshot displayed below, the ```26972 com.k2view.fabric.boot.Boot (5009)``` option is selected.
+4. Select the process to which to attach the Java debugger - for example in the screenshot displayed below, the ```26972 com.k2view.fabric.boot.Boot (5009)``` option is selected.
 ![image](images/04_15_03_attach.png)

 5. Run your code and step through the program’s breakpoints using the controls on the left hand-side of the [debug window](https://www.jetbrains.com/help/idea/debugging-your-first-java-application.html#stepping)